Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 ## Comparison to<br />Pointer Based Data Structures

-- A hash references the _content_ of some data;
+- A hash references the content of some data <!-- .element: class="fragment" data-fragment-index="0" -->
-- A pointer tells you where to find it;
+- A pointer tells you where to find it <!-- .element: class="fragment" data-fragment-index="1" -->
-- We can not have cycles of hashes.
+- We can not have cycles of hashes. <!-- .element: class="fragment" data-fragment-index="2" -->

+Notes:
+ - Q: point 3 why cant we have a cycle of hashes?
+ - Answer: Properties of the hash function as long as we hash different stuff we will always reference something specific and different.

 ---